judell/community-calendar/README.md

 options:
-  -h, --help           show this help message and exit --dry-run DRY_RUN    Perform a dry run on a single iCalendar URL --generate           Generate the HTML calendar --timezone TIMEZONE  Default timezone (default: America/Indiana/Indianapolis) --year YEAR          Year for calendar generation --month MONTH        Month for calendar generation
+  -h, --help           show this help message and exit --dry-run DRY_RUN    Perform a dry run on a single iCalendar URL --generate           Generate an HTML calendar from feeds.txt, a list of iCalendar feeds --timezone TIMEZONE  Default timezone (default: America/Indiana/Indianapolis) --year YEAR          Year for calendar generation --month MONTH        Month for calendar generation